4eLLka/SkillFactory/README.md

 # SkillFactory

-Hi all this is simple tictactoe game
+Hi all this is a simple tictactoe game